gpsea.analysis.mtc_filter package

 Get a str with the MTC filter name to display for humans.

-class gpsea.analysis.mtc_filter.HpoMtcFilter(hpo: MinimalOntology, term_frequency_threshold: float, general_hpo_terms: Iterable[TermId])[source]
+class gpsea.analysis.mtc_filter.HpoMtcFilter(hpo: MinimalOntology, term_frequency_threshold: float, annotation_frequency_threshold: float, general_hpo_terms: Iterable[TermId])[source]

 Bases: PhenotypeMtcFilter[TermId]